BeniD82/Compaq-SLT286-RAM/README.md

 ## Version History:

 *   v0.3 (current)
-    \- Converted to a 4-layer design, using proper ground and power planes
+    + Converted to a 4-layer design, using proper ground and power planes
 *   v0.2
-    \- Reworked edge connector
+    + Reworked edge connector
-    \- Resized module dimensions
+    + Revised module dimensions
 *   v0.1
-    \- Initial release
+    + Initial release

 ## Caveats

-My tested systems encountered stability issues with three memory modules installed; it ran stable if only two memory modules had been installed in slot A (J116) and slot B (J117).
-If adding a third module to slot C (J118), or only populating slot C, the system became unstable, randomly generating “Parity Check 2 ?????” in DOS, and when using Windows 3.1, the system would freeze shortly after loading.
+On my systems I encountered stability issues if I had three memory modules installed; it ran stable if two memory modules had been installed, one in slot A (J116) and the other slot B (J117).
+If adding a third module to slot C (J118), or if only populating slot C, the system became unstable, randomly generating “Parity Check 2 ?????” errors in DOS, and when using Windows 3.1, the system would freeze shortly after loading.

-I was also able to reproduce the behavior if using one of the new modules in e.g. slot A and original PSRAM modules in slots B and C. I am uncertain if this behavior is related to the new memory modules, my systems, or a general issue with the hardware across the board.
+I was also able to reproduce the behavior if using one of the new modules in slot A and adding the original PSRAM modules to slots B and C. I am uncertain if this behavior is related to the new memory modules, my systems, or a general issue with the SLT/286 itself.